 Networking and Informational Interviews

 We tend to think of networking as something that happens at structured events such as academic conferences, official meetings of professional organizations, alumni happy hours, and the like.
 And although these kinds of gatherings certainly provide excellent opportunities to connect with other professionals in your field, a lot of powerful networking happens through interactions you have to orchestrate yourself.
 Knowing how to reach out to both people who are already working in your area or affiliated with your school, and to people whose work and career path intrigue you can help you expand your professional horizons.
 This is where the informational interview comes in as your most powerful tool for network-building.
-Informational interviews are a great way to learn about a new industry you don’t have direct experience in, what the next step is beyond your current position, or how to build a postac/altac career if you are working in the academic realm.
+Informational interviews are a great way to learn about a new industry you don’t have direct experience in, what the next step is beyond your current position, or how to build a postac/altac career if you are currently working in the academic realm.
 Intentionally building your network and making your interest and enthusiasm known to your new connections can also give you an in on new job openings before they make it onto the job bank.
 Even with all these benefits in mind, reaching out to strangers can feel awkward and stressful, so here’s what to keep in mind when using informational interviews to craft the awesome career you deserve.

 Take the Time to Do Your Research